FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Potential Risks and Misuse

 \section{Potential Risks and Misuse}

-\ficriticaled is designed to advance research on high-precision financial OCR, but several potential risks should be acknowledged.
+\ficriticaled is intended to advance high-precision financial OCR research, but several risks should be noted.

-First, although the benchmark focuses on publicly available financial documents, improved OCR techniques may enable more effective extraction of sensitive information from documents that were not intended for automated analysis.
-Responsible deployment requires ensuring that downstream systems respect privacy, regulatory requirements, and data-handling policies.
+First, although the benchmark uses publicly available financial documents, stronger OCR may enable more effective extraction of sensitive information from documents not intended for automated analysis.
+Responsible use requires compliance with privacy, regulatory, and data-handling requirements.

-Second, the LLM-as-Judge evaluation framework could be misused as an authoritative decision-making tool rather than as an assessment mechanism.
-While effective for measuring fact-level OCR fidelity, it is not intended to replace professional financial auditing, compliance checks, or legally binding document verification.
+Second, the LLM-as-Judge framework is designed only for evaluation and should not be treated as an authoritative tool for auditing, compliance, or legally binding document verification.

-Third, as with any dataset, \ficriticaled may embed domain-specific biases stemming from the geographic, regulatory, or formatting characteristics of the source documents.
-Models trained or tuned exclusively on this dataset may inadvertently overfit to these conventions and perform poorly on documents with different cultural, linguistic, or structural characteristics.
+Third, like any dataset, \ficriticaled may reflect geographic, regulatory, and formatting biases in its source documents.
+Models trained or tuned only on this dataset may overfit to these conventions and generalize poorly elsewhere.